-Where did the English Heras family come from?
-What is the English Heras family crest and coat of arms?
-When did the Heras family first arrive in the United States?
-Where did the various branches of the family go?
-What is the Heras family history?The Heras family's name is derived from the ancient Norman culture that was established in Britain following the Norman Conquest of island in 1066.
+The Heras family's name is derived from the ancient Norman culture that was established in Britain following the Norman Conquest of island in 1066.
 Their name originated with an early member who was a person who was the son of the ruler of the property upon which he lived.
 Initially, le Herisse, the name came to England with the Norman Conquest, and is of Old French derivation.
 Another derivation, which is probably more common shows that the name is a version of the Old English given name Harry.
 Although both derivations are valid time has confused them and historians now disagree on which is appropriate in a given situation.

 Before English spelling was standardized a few hundred years ago, spelling variations of names were a common occurrence.
 Elements of Latin, Norman French and other languages became incorporated into English throughout the Middle Ages, and name spellings changed even among the literate.
 The variations of the surname Heras include Harris, Harries, Harrys, Harryss, Haries, Haris, Hairis and many more.

-Another 129 words (9 lines of text) are included under the topic Early Heras Notables in all our PDF Extended History products and printed products wherever possible.
+Another 82 words (6 lines of text) are included under the topic Early Heras Notables in all our PDF Extended History products and printed products wherever possible.

 Some of the Heras family moved to Ireland, but this topic is not covered in this excerpt.
-Another 121 words(9 lines of text) about their life in Ireland is included in all our PDF Extended History products.

 In England at this time, the uncertainty of the political and religious environment of the time caused many families to board ships for distant British colonies in the hopes of finding land and opportunity, and escaping persecution.
 The voyages were expensive, crowded, and difficult, though, and many arrived in North America sick, starved, and destitute.
 Those who did make it, however, were greeted with greater opportunities and freedoms that they could have experienced at home.
 Many of those families went on to make important contributions to the young nations in which they settled.
 Early immigration records have shown some of the first Herass to arrive on North American shores: